openvar/variantValidator/INSTALLATION.md

 $ gzip -cdq uta_20180821.pgd.gz | psql -U uta_admin -v ON_ERROR_STOP=0 -d uta -Eae
 ```

+If you wish to use the remote, public UTA database, see the instructions [here](https://github.com/biocommons/uta#accessing-the-public-uta-instance).

 ## Setting up Seqrepo (SQLite >=3.8)

-VariantValidator requires a local SeqRepo databas,.
+VariantValidator requires a local SeqRepo database.
 The seqrepo library is already installed, but you'll need to download an actual seqrepo database.
 These instructions assume you are using your home directory; you can put it anywhere so long as you modify the config.ini file, and environment variables accordingly.
 ```
 $ mkdir seqrepo
 $ seqrepo --root-directory ~/seqrepo pull -i 2018-08-21